-Applicable Plan Description of Plan Mpumalanga Biodiversity Sector Plan (MBSP) The MBSP has a spatial tool which serves to provide such information to endusers and guide decision making to ensure that the biodiversity objectives are achieved.
+Applicable Plan Description of Plan Mpumalanga Biodiversity Sector Plan (MBSP) The MBSP has a spatial tool which serves to provide such information to end- users and guide decision making to ensure that the biodiversity objectives are achieved.
 The MBSP is based on an objective planning approach which considers national and provincial biodiversity targets while trying to avoid conflict with competing land uses.
 Both terrestrial and freshwater biodiversity priority areas are identified in the MBSP, either as Critical Biodiversity Areas (CBAs) or Ecological Support Areas (ESAs).
 These CBA and ESA areas must be considered and taken into account in processes that will result in a change in land use and will also form part of the geographic areas in which certain activities will require Environmental Authorisation in terms of the Environmental Impact Assessment Regulations Listing Notice 3 (Government Notice R985 of 04 December 2014, as amended by Government Notice R324 of 07 April 2017), in terms of the National Environmental Management Act, 1998 (Act 107 of 1998).
 This MBSP Handbook presents map products and explains how they were developed, and how and when they should be used.
 It describes the ecosystems and important biodiversity features of Mpumalanga and presents a set of land-use guidelines and other tools that can be used to effectively conserve Mpumalanga's biodiversity as part of living landscapes that combine multiple land-uses.
-The MBSP was formally adopted by the MEC (Member of Executive Council) for Agriculture, Rural Development, Land and Environmental Affairs in the Provincial Gazette No 2535 of 26 May 2023 (Provincial Gazette Notice 279 of 2023).
+The MBSP was formally adopted by the MEC (Member of Executive Council) for Agriculture, Rural Development, Land and Environmental Affairs in the

+Applicable Plan Description of Plan - Provincial Gazette No 2535 of 26 May 2023 (Provincial Gazette Notice 279 of 2023).
 Gert Sibande District Municipality Integrated Development Plan (IDP) (2020/ 2021) According to the Municipal Systems Act (Act 32 of 2000) (MSA), all municipalities have to undertake an IDP process.
 The IDP is a legislative requirement thus it has legal status and supersedes all other plans that guide development at local government level.
-The GSDM IDP Review (2019/ 2020) and Final IDP (2020/2021) has identified the following development priorities:

-Applicable Plan Description of Plan Municipal Transformation and Organisational Development Basic Service Delivery and Infrastructure Development Local Economic Development Municipal Financial Viability and Management Good Governance and Public Participation Spatial Development Analysis and Rationale The main goal and strategic objective of the Basic Service Delivery and Infrastructure Development priority is a reliable and sustainable service.
-One of the main strategic objectives for reaching the goal is the provision of basic services such as water and electricity to an approved minimum level of standards in a sustainable manner; as per the national guidelines.
-KPA 1 Municipal Transformation and Organisational Development To develop and retain skilled and capacitated workforce • To accelerate provision of immediate & long-term bulk Energy Water and Sanitation Institutional Capacity Development Motivate High Performers KPA 2: Basic Service Delivery and Infrastructure Development infrastructure development to support effective and sustainable community services Roads Maintenance · To facilitate and coordinate provision of sustainable community and social services Community Facilities Maintenance Library Services • To provide quality and sustainable municipal services.
-Disaster Management and Fire Services Laboratory Services Environmental Management Services (EMS) Municipal Health Services KPA 3: Local Economic Development: · To facilitate economic growth and development Sector Development Special Initiatives • Enterprise Development KPA 4: Municipal Financial Viability and Management To ensure financial viability and provide support to local municipalities Financial Management Municipal Support Budget Management and Reporting • KPA Strategic Objective Programmes Asset Management Supply Chain Management KPA 5: Good Governance and Public Participation • To ensure effective governance in the administration of the institution Governance and Administration
+The GSDM IDP Review (2019/ 2020) and Final IDP (2020/2021) has identified the following development priorities: Municipal Transformation and Organisational Development Basic Service Delivery and Infrastructure Development Local Economic Development Municipal Financial Viability and Management Good Governance and Public Participation Spatial Development Analysis and Rationale The main goal and strategic objective of the Basic Service De Infrastructure Development priority is a reliable and sustainable servi the main strategic objectives for reaching the goal is the provisio services such as water and electricity to an approved minimur standards in a sustainable manner; as per the national guidelines.
+KPA 1 Municipal Transformation and Organisational Developme To develop and retain skilled and capacitated workforce To accelerate provision of immediate & long-term bulk Energy Water and Sanitation Institutional Capacity Development Motivate High Performers KPA 2: Basic Service Delivery and Infrastructure Development infrastructure development to support effective and sustainable community services Roads Maintenance To facilitate and coordinate provision of sustainable community and social services Community Facilities Maintenance Library Services To provide quality and sustainable municipal services.
+Disaster Management and Fire Services Laboratory Services Environmental Management Services (EMS) Municipal Health Services KPA 3: Local Economic Development: To facilitate economic growth and development Sector Development Special Initiatives Enterprise Development KPA 4: Municipal Financial Viability and Management To ensure financial viability and provide support to local municipalities Financial Management Municipal Support